You know what I know for sure? If you don’t build websites that get results, you’d rather not build websites at all.

 Thanks to the way Webflow is designed, make site-wide edits (changing colors, headlines, etc.) one time and it’ll reflect across the website (or not, depending on how you work).

 Webflow’s Hosting is lighting fast as far as I’ve seen and it’s optional.
-I’d not see why you wouldn’t use Webflow’s hosting though considering that Webflow uses infinitely scalable server fleet (as compared to a typical shared hosting solution that uses a single, low-scalability configuration).
+I’d not see why you wouldn’t use Webflow’s hosting though considering that Webflow uses an infinitely scalable server fleet (as compared to a typical shared hosting solution that uses a single, low-scalability configuration).

 Apart from lightning-fast speeds thanks to 100+ data centers worldwide (powered by Fastly and CloudFront), you also get access to CDN, SSL certificates for all sites, http/2, compliance, guaranteed 99.99% uptime, and page loads in milliseconds.